 I am already in repayment on my student loans.
 Are my student loan payments suspended through September?

 We strongly suggest contacting your student loan servicer to ensure you know all the details specific to your student loan and your eligibility for this relief.
 If you do not know who services your loan, you can look up your loan information at studentaid.gov.

-The U.S. Department of Education (ED) will suspend through September 30, 2020 all payment requirements for Federal Student Loans that are held by the US Department of Education (ED).
+The U.S. Department of Education (ED) has suspended through September 30, 2021 all payment requirements for Federal Student Loans that are held by the US Department of Education (ED).
 This includes loans borrowed through the Federal Direct Loan Programs (subsidized, unsubsidized, Parent PLUS and Grad PLUS) and some loans made through the Federal Family Education Loan Program (FFELP) if they are held by the federal government, and not a commercial lender.

 Federal Perkins Loans and private student loans DO NOT QUALIFY for suspended repayment.
 These loans and commercially held FFELP loans may, however, allow for payment deferment under previously established forbearance or hardship provisions.
 These must be granted by the loan servicer before you stop making payments.

 Not making required loan payments could have serious consequences, so we strongly suggest that you do not stop making loan payments until you have confirmation that your payments are suspended due to the CARES Act or your loan servicer has applied a requested deferment.